mananahmed/syllabi/cc1.md

 ### Written Work:

-There are three required research papers for this class.
+There are four short papers for this class.
 You will be given a concept to research and write within 48 hours.
 All papers must be emailed by the end of the due date.
 Please ensure that you are actually attaching the paper.
 Use either .doc or .pdf or .txt format for the files.
 Late papers will not be accepted.
 There are no mid-terms or finals.
+In addition, you will be asked to a material object paper and a manuscript paper.

 ### Participation: